Vitamin C and Immune Defense

 Common Cold: Meta-Analysis Results

 The relationship between vitamin C and the common cold has been studied in numerous randomized controlled trials.
-The Cochrane Collaboration meta-analysis (Hemila and Chalker) provides the most comprehensive summary.
+The Cochrane Collaboration meta-analysis by Hemilä and Chalker (2013) provides the most comprehensive summary.

 - Incidence – Regular supplementation with 200 mg or more of vitamin C daily did not reduce the incidence of colds in the general population.
-However, in individuals under heavy physical stress (marathon runners, soldiers in subarctic environments, skiers), regular vitamin C supplementation reduced cold incidence by approximately 50 percent.
+However, in individuals under heavy physical stress (marathon runners, soldiers in subarctic environments, skiers), regular vitamin C supplementation reduced cold incidence by approximately 50%.

-- Duration – Consistent supplementation reduced cold duration by 8 percent in adults and 14 percent in children.
+- Duration – Consistent supplementation reduced cold duration by 8% in adults and 14% in children.
 This translates to roughly half a day shorter illness for adults and a full day shorter for children.

 - Severity – Several trials reported reduced symptom severity scores in the supplemented groups, with less time confined to bed or absent from work or school.